MD-ARBAB-SAHID/Namaste-Javascript-2/Tut1_Callback_Hell/callback.md

 # Callbacks

-- Callbacks in javascript allows us to execute asynchronous task in a synchronous single threaded environment.
+- Callbacks in Javascript allows us to execute asynchronous task in a synchronous single threaded environment.

-- Callbacks helps us to write asynchronous code in javascript.
+- Callbacks helps us to write asynchronous code in Javascript.

 ## Issues with Callbacks